crr0tz-4-d1nn3r/CTFs/June_gle_2020/Network/DoS_Series/README.md

 What domain was being requested during the DNS DoS attack?

+DOS_2.pcap

 ## flag
 ```shell
 1rip.com
 ```

 ## solution
-Same pcap.
+Same pcap from prior challenge.
 Most of the queries are of type A. Those are looking for 1rip.com.